A Comprehensive Survey of Data Augmentation in Visual Reinforcement Learning: Discussion and Future Works

-Further insight lies in the bias-variance trade-off, which is the core tenet of machine learning~\cite{Overfitting_and_undercomputing}.
-Current complex models such as DNNs generally have low bias but suffer from high variance.
-This implies that these models are likely to overfit the training data and achieve poor performance on unseen data.
-With increased diversity, DA reduces variance by making the associated model more general with an improved ability to generalize~\cite{study_on_overfitting}.
-Although DA may mitigate the issue of overfitting, certain augmentation combinations can actually lead to underfitting, making the training process unstable and challenging~\cite{0308_Regularising_for_invariance,survey_of_regularization}.
+Further insight into this dilemma can be gained through the lens of the bias-variance trade-off, a fundamental principle in machine learning~\cite{Overfitting_and_undercomputing}.
+Contemporary complex models, such as DNNs, typically exhibit low bias but high variance.
+Consequently, these models are prone to overfitting the training data, resulting in sub-optimal performance on unseen data.
+DA addresses this issue by introducing increased diversity, thereby reducing variance and enhancing the model's generalization capabilities~\cite{study_on_overfitting}.
+Although DA may mitigate the issue of overfitting, certain augmentation combinations can actually lead to underfitting, making the training process unstable and challenging~\cite{0308_Regularising_for_invariance, survey_of_regularization}.
 Note that the issue of underfitting is more detrimental in RL, as its optimization process is more unstable than those of supervised tasks.